lucmsilva651/lynx/README.md

  - Node.js dependencies: use ``npm install .``
  - FFmpeg

-## Run it yourself, develop or contribute with Lynx
+## Run it yourself, develop or contribute with Kowalski
 First, clone the repo with Git:
 ```
 git clone https://github.com/ABOCN/TelegramBot